markusl/cdk-codepipeline-bitbucket-build-result-reporter/README.md

 ## Usage

+### Install

 Add the library to your AWS CDK project:

 ```sh
 npm i --save cdk-codepipeline-bitbucket-build-result-reporter
 ```

+### Configure

+Configure the Bitbucket token that is used to synchronize statuses:

+`aws ssm put-parameter --name "/my/ssm/variable/BITBUCKET_UPDATE_BUILD_STATUS_TOKEN" --value "<generated-token>" --type "SecureString"`

+### Use

+Note: `stack` must be a CDK deployment stage so that the bundled Lambda asset will be properly deployed.

 ```ts
   // In your infrastructure account, add to your stack